AI-Sandbox-AI-Healthcare/ai-sandbox/README.md

 ## 2. Assignment Plan

-The course uses AI Sandbox assignments that connect interactive exploration with reproducible coding practice.
+The course uses AI Sandbox assignments that connect guided exploration with reproducible coding practice.

 Each assignment includes two parts:

-1. **Sandbox component**: Students explore the concept visually and experimentally.
+1. **Sandbox component**: Students explore the concept visually and experimentally through the guided interface.
 2. **Coding component**: Students reproduce, explain, or extend the workflow in code.

 A key design feature is seed-based customization.
 Each student may receive a slightly different data split, target, parameter setting, or experiment condition based on a student-specific seed.
 This helps students reason about their own results instead of copying one generic solution.